Summary

 Personal life

-Pillen and his wife, Suzanne, have four children and seven grandchildren.[29]
-Pillen is a Roman Catholic.[30]
+Pillen and his wife, Suzanne, have four children and seven grandchildren.[34]
+Pillen is Catholic.[35]

 Electoral history